sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 -  *Known standard deviation*.
 The third assumption of the *z*-test is that the true standard deviation of the population is known to the researcher.
 This is just stupid.
-In no real world data analysis problem do you know the standard deviation σ of some population but are completely ignorant about the mean µ.
+In no real-world data analysis problem do you know the standard deviation σ of some population but are completely ignorant about the mean µ.
 In other words, this assumption is *always*